mysociety/theyworkforyou/README.md

 You may find that in some versions of PHPUnit errors are thrown regarding code coverage reports.
 If this is the case, the version installed by [Composer](http://getcomposer.org/) and located at `/vendor/bin/phpunit` should run correctly.

+The `docker-compose.dev.yaml` should correctly create and set up the test database, as well as the required dependences.

+To run just one set of tests, run:

+`
+./vendor/bin/phpunit tests --filter PartyTest --no-coverage `

 ## Build Status